A Yankee Princess

 A Yankee Princess is a 1919 American silent comedy-drama film produced and distributed by the Vitagraph Company of America.
 It was directed by David Smith and stars Bessie Love, who also wrote the screenplay.
 It is a lost film.

 Plot

-Poor inventor Michael O'Reilly (Pearce) is an immigrant from Ireland living in the United States.
-When he suddenly comes into money, he sends his daughter Patsy (Love) is sent to an exclusive boarding school.
+Poor inventor Michael O'Reilly is an immigrant from Ireland living in the United States.
+When he suddenly comes into money, he sends his daughter Patsy is sent to an exclusive boarding school.
 The snobby students shun her until she claims to be an Irish princess, and they then demand to see her coat of arms.
 To meet this need, her father buys the family heirlooms of the destitute Irish Windbourne estate.

-Lord Windbourne (Wetherby) himself appears and becomes engaged to Patsy, with the intention of reclaiming his treasures and her fortune.
+Lord Windbourne himself appears and becomes engaged to Patsy, with the intention of reclaiming his treasures and her fortune.
 When she learns his true character, she breaks the engagement, but Windbourne threatens to reveal the O'Reillys' deception.

-Handsome young Irishman Larry Burke (Gordon) appears with proof that he is the real Lord Windbourne.
+Handsome young Irishman Larry Burke appears with proof that he is the real Lord Windbourne.
 He proposes to Patsy, who accepts.